 Here’s the formula that your hospital bill should follow:

-If the above equation doesn’t work with the numbers that the hospital presented on your bill, something may be off.
+Again, if the above equation doesn’t work with the numbers that the hospital presented on your bill, something may be off.

 Believe it or not, there’s some good news.